victorteokw/inflector-plus/README.md

 The original author doesn't maintain this anymore.

 Adds String based inflections for Rust.
-Snake, kebab, train, camel, sentence, class, and title cases as well as ordinalize, deordinalize, demodulize, deconstantize, foreign key, table case, and pluralize/singularize are supported as both traits and pure functions acting on &str and String types.
+Snake, kebab, train, camel, word, sentence, class, and title cases as well as ordinalize, deordinalize, demodulize, deconstantize, foreign key, table case, and pluralize/singularize are supported as both traits and pure functions acting on &str and String types.